qensus-labs/venafi-codesigning-gitlab-integration/README.md

  * `VENAFI_CLIENT_TOOLS_DIR`: Specifies the path to the directory in which Venafi CodeSign Protect client tools are installed.
 If not specified, it's autodetected from the registry.
 If that fails, we fallback to C:\Program Files\Venafi CodeSign Protect.

  * `MACHINE_CONFIGURATION` (boolean): Whether to load CSP configuration from the machine registry hive instead of the user registry hive.
 Defaults to false.

+## Signtool caveats

+When using Signtool, you must ensure that all your TPP environments disable the option "Include Certificate Chain".
+You must do this for *all* TPP environments: not just the ones to be used together with Signtool.

+If you do not do this, then Signtool will trigger a confirmation dialog box, in which Windows asks for approval to import root certificates.
+Signtool can't continue until a human manually clicks "Yes".

+This is especially problematic when using Signtool in a container, because there is no user interface, so it's impossible to click on anything.

 ## Contribution & development